Glubs9/stlcImplementation/README.md

 # stlcImplementation

 the stlc bits are not yet written.
-I've just started with a quick lil lc implementation in first.pl.
+I've just started with a quick lil lc implementation in untyped.pl. typed.pl is currently empty